JulianBirch/cljs-ajax/docs/formats.md

 ### Detect parameters

-`detect-response-format` has one parameter: `:defaults`, which is a list of pairs.
+`detect-response-format` has one parameter: `:response-format`, which is a list of pairs.
 The first item in the pair is a substring that starts the content type.
 The second item is the response format function to call.
 It will be passed the options in.
 So, you can, for instance, have `:raw` set to `true` and content detection available at the same time.
-If you use the zero-arity version, `:defaults` is set to `default-formats`.
+If you use the zero-arity version, `:response-format` is set to `default-formats`.

 ### EDN